Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

 In contrast, the top row of Fig.~\ref{figE} shows that the energy shift around the dislocation exhibits a strong dependence on temperature.
 This effect is easy to understand: the larger the diffusion length, the higher is the fraction of excitons recombining far from the dislocation with an energy close to that of the unstrained bulk and contributing to the detected emission spectrum for a specific excitation position.
-Effectively, diffusion thus smooths out the strain dipole around the edge threading dislocation.\cite{Kaganer_2019} Hence, with appropriate modeling, the energy shift facilitates a determination of the diffusion length.
+Effectively, diffusion thus smooths out the strain dipole around the edge threading dislocation \cite{Kaganer_2019}.
+Hence, with appropriate modeling, the energy shift facilitates a determination of the diffusion length.

-To do so, the CL energy and intensity profiles are simulated using a comprehensive, three-dimensional Monte Carlo approach based on a classical drift-diffusion model \cite{Sabelfeld_1991, Sabelfeld_2016, Kaganer_2019} taking into account the temperature-dependent lateral distribution of the generated carriers as determined in CD1,\cite{Jahn_2020} the carrier lifetimes measured in CD2,\cite{Brandt_2020} and the piezoelectric field around the dislocation as derived in Ref.~\onlinecite{Kaganer_2018}.
+To do so, the CL energy and intensity profiles are simulated using a comprehensive, three-dimensional Monte Carlo approach based on a classical drift-diffusion model \cite{Sabelfeld_1991, Sabelfeld_2016, Kaganer_2019} taking into account the temperature-dependent lateral distribution of the generated carriers as determined in CD1 \cite{Jahn_2020}, the carrier lifetimes measured in CD2 \cite{Brandt_2020}, and the piezoelectric field around the dislocation as derived in Ref.~\onlinecite{Kaganer_2018}.

 The strain around the dislocation is modeled in the framework of the elastic continuum approximation, which predicts a diverging strain and thus band gap energy close to the dislocation core.
-An atomistic treatment of the dislocation shows that the strain and thus band gap variation remain of course finite.\cite{Boleininger_2018} In the present context, the deviation of the continuum approximation close to the dislocation core is of no importance, since the energy variation is smoothed out by the finite generation volume.\cite{Gmeinwieser_2007} Even for the lowest beam energy used here, the resulting energy profile is flatter than the one predicted by atomistic approaches.
+An atomistic treatment of the dislocation shows that the strain and thus band gap variation remain of course finite \cite{Boleininger_2018}.
+In the present context, the deviation of the continuum approximation close to the dislocation core is of no importance, since the energy variation is smoothed out by the finite generation volume \cite{Gmeinwieser_2007}.
+Even for the lowest beam energy used here, the resulting energy profile is flatter than the one predicted by atomistic approaches.
 Note that the pronounced asymmetry of the energy profiles originates from the shear components of the strain tensor \cite{Kaganer_2019}.